-World Car Free Day takes place annually on 22 September.
+World Car Free Day takes place annually on or around 22 September.
 You could plan your first car free day for this date and be part of an international movement.
 Visit the World Car Free Day website for information, ideas and resources to help you to plan the day.

 How to evidence your activity

 - Involve your borough officer: Share your ideas, agree your targets and discuss any challenges you face

 - Record the feedback from your pupils, parents and staff.
 Take pictures outside the school of pupils and staff travelling actively